-Sun, warm water and surf…you bet I spent a good deal of time in the water.
-We started our trip in Wailea area a place we don’t know super well so it was fun to check out some new swimming holes.
-The beach that I enjoyed in particular for some decent open water swimming was that Maluaka Beach.
+Sun, warm water gf and surf…you bet I spent a good deal of time in the water.
+Hey C We started our u in Wailea area a place we don’t know super well so it was fun to check out some new swimming holes.
+The beach that I enjoyed in particular for some decent open water swimmingj was that Maluaka j hi Beach.

 If you are ever to get a flat tire and wait 3 hours for AAA to fix the tire this is the place to have it happen.
 With this setting it didn’t bother me in the least.